Regularity structures for quasilinear singular SPDEs: Renormalization matters

-{ Note that Theorem \ref{ThmMainRenormalizedSimplified} holds for any noise satisfying assumption \ref{asmp1} -- that is any noise to which Chandra \& Hairer's result \cite{CH} applies.
-We finish that section by showing that the diverging term $\ell^\varepsilon_{a(u^\varepsilon(\cdot))}$ in the counterterm takes a particularly nice form when the noise is Gaussian and the regularization operation appropriate.} Recall that $|\tau|_{\zeta_1}$ denotes the number of $\zeta_1$-type nodes that appear in $\tau$.
-If we consider only the spatial regularization of the noise we have further simpler form by change of variables.
+We finish this section by showing that the diverging term $\fcst^\varepsilon_{a(u^\varepsilon(\cdot))}$ in the counterterm takes a particularly nice form under the condition that the noise is Gaussian and regularized only in the spatial variable by symmetric mollifiers.
+To avoid situations with time regularization we consider here only a spatial noise or a spacetime noise that is white in time with $f=1$.
+Recall that $|\tau|_{\Xi}$ denotes the number of $\Xi$-type nodes that appear in $\tau$.
+Recall also from \eqref{EqDefnCharacter} the definition of the function $h^\varepsilon_\lambda$.

 \begin{prop} Assume that $\xi$ is a stationary centered Gaussian noise and define